nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 _Amigos_ supports logs, via `addlog`, `deletelog` and `editlog` features.

-In this section we will go through the high-level design details and notes to take about the implementatio for these features.
+In this section we will go through the high-level design details and notes to take about the implementation for these features.

 #### 3.1 Log's representation in the model and storage